opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 Now the tool reports 4.7MiB -- and we just changed a few lines in our code, without modifying the graph itself!
-It is a ~2.4X improvement of the previous G-API result, and ~1.6X improvement of the original OpenCV version.
+It is a ~2.4X improvement of the previous G-API result and ~1.6X improvement of the original OpenCV version.

 Let's also examine how the internal representation of the graph now looks like.
-Dumping the graph into `.dot` would result into a visualization like this:
+Dumping the graph into `.dot` would result in a visualization like this:

 ![Anisotropic image segmentation graph with OpenCV & Fluid kernels](pics/segm_fluid.gif)

-This graph doesn't differ structurally from its previous version (in terms of operations and data objects), though a changed layout (on the left side of the dump) is easily noticeable.
+This graph doesn't differ structurally from its previous version (in terms of operations and data objects), though a changed layout (on the the left side of the dump) is easily noticeable.

 The visualization reflects how G-API deals with mixed graphs, also called _heterogeneous_ graphs.
-The majority of operations in this graph are implemented with Fluid backend, but Box filters are executed by the OpenCV backend.
+The majority of operations in this graph are implemented with the Fluid backend, but Box filters are executed by the OpenCV backend.
 One can easily see that the graph is partitioned (with rectangles).
 G-API groups connected operations based on their affinity, forming _subgraphs_ (or _islands_ in G-API terminology), and our top-level graph becomes a composition of multiple smaller subgraphs.
-Every backend determines how its subgraph (island) is executed, so Fluid backend optimizes out memory where possible, and six intermediate buffers accessed by OpenCV Box filters are allocated fully and can't be optimized out.
+Every backend determines how its subgraph (island) is executed, so the Fluid backend optimizes out memory where possible, and six intermediate buffers accessed by OpenCV Box filters are allocated fully and can't be optimized out.